CambridgeIIS/Gesture-Keyboard-Traj-Gen/.ipynb_checkpoints/README-checkpoint.md

 Trajectories synthesized from the GAN-based generative model in the \textit{Imitation} setting, where the style is transferred within the original dataset, such that different variants of original trajectories are produced.
 The corresponding phrase is `I talked to Duran'.
 </p>

-Tensorflow 2 implementation of the Imaginative GAN with two modes - one is GAN-Transfer and the other is GAN-Imitation.
+Tensorflow 2 implementation of the Imaginative GAN[1] with two modes - one is GAN-Transfer and the other is GAN-Imitation.
 #### Usage
 - **Setting dependencies**
 ```